tmohammad78/learning/frontend/state-machine/README.md

 we should subscribe that , It's like a observerable . we can add our function as second argument to the createMachine or we can pass it as second input to the useMachine with actions property.

+### Eventless Transition
+An eventless transition is a transition that is always taken when the machine is in the state where it is defined, and when its cond guard evaluates to true.
+They are checked:

+immediately when the state node is entered every time the machine receives an actionable event (regardless of whether the event triggers internal or external transition)

+### Share states
+We can share our states between different machine with service that returned from useService

+### Hierarchical States
+Sometimes inner an specific state we have two states , for example for running state for a timer we can have normal or overtime state that used , overtime means we are counting timer but we haven't valid time and we want to store the time that has spent